29next/developer-docs/docs/apps/guides/dispute-service.md

 #### Step 3 - Dispute service receives transaction dispute

 At this stage, the dispute service is responsible for receiving disputes from their integration partners.
-See details below on [Dispute Types](#disputes) to familiarize yourself with our dispute types and their use cases.

 #### Step 4 - Dispute service creates dispute (alert or chargeback) in store

-When disputes are matched to a store, the dispute service should create a new dispute using the [disputesCreate](/docs/api/admin/reference/#tag/payments/operation/disputesCreate) Admin API.
+When disputes are identified as belonging to a store, the dispute service should create a new dispute using the [disputesCreate](/docs/api/admin/reference/#tag/payments/operation/disputesCreate) Admin API.

 #### Step 5 - Dispute service matches dispute to transaction